Head of Special Collections, Associate Librarian

-I am the Head of Special Collections at Hill Memorial Library.
-I provide leadership, vision, and strategic direction for the division, and am responsible for administrative oversight of the division’s operations, services, programs, and resources.
+As the Head of Special Collections at Hill Memorial Library, I provide leadership, vision, and strategic direction for the division, and am responsible for administrative oversight of the division’s operations, services, programs, and resources.
 I work cooperatively with curators to acquire by purchase and donation appropriate materials for the collections, to keep collection development policies current, and to assist donors.
-I play a leadership role in planning and carrying out public events, developing and coordinating publicity, providing reference service and instruction to teach and promote use of collections.
+I play a leadership role in planning and carrying out public events and outreach endeavors, developing and coordinating publicity, providing reference service and instruction to teach and promote use of collections.
 In consultation with Libraries faculty and staff and the Libraries’ user community, I promote research opportunities to students, scholars and other researchers.
-I also work collaboratively to seek out grant funding on the national an state level, as well as working with donors and private foundations to acquire funds to support Special Collections activities and collections.
+I also work collaboratively to seek out grant funding on the national and state level, as well as working with donors and private foundations to acquire funds to support Special Collections activities and collections.

 Bachelor of Arts in French Studies/History, The University at Albany

 Master of Arts in History, The University at Albany

 Master of Library Science (Archives/Special Collections Concentration), The University at Albany